ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 So, we cannot insist on there being only one proposer because our consensus algorithm depends on a consensus algorithm.
 For instance, if we relied on Paxos to determine a new leader, then we're depending on an algorithm that might never terminate.

-Some consensus algorithms go through a phase in which they elect a leader (which requires consensus) and then that leader becomes the sole proposer; thus, removing the problem we described above in which the algorithm never terminates to a bidding war between multiple proposers.
-This doesn't entirely get around the nontermination problem, because leader election requires consensus, which in turn risks nontermination; but it confines nontermination only to the leader election phase and removes it from the value proposal phase.
+Some consensus algorithms go through a phase in which they elect a leader (which requires consensus) and then that leader becomes the sole proposer.
+This does not eliminate the possibility of the *Duelling Proposers Problem* (because it could still occur during leader election phase); however, it confines nontermination to the leader election phase and removes it from the value proposal phase.

+This is strategy for reducing risk, not removing it.

 ## Would It Ever Make Sense to Compromise on a Different Property?

-So far, we have seen that the Paxos algorithm values the properties of agreement and validity over termination; therefore, it sees nontermination as an acceptable risk in the quest to achieve agreement and validation.
+So far, we have seen that the Paxos algorithm values *agreement* and *validity* over termination; therefore, it sees nontermination as an acceptable risk in the quest to achieve agreement and validation.

 But is there another way we could work here?

 ### What Would Happen if we Compromised on Agreement?

-Leader election is one situation in which it is more important for your algorithm to terminate than it is for everyone to agree.
+Leader election is one situation in which it is more important for the algorithm to terminate than it is for everyone to agree.

-So now would could elect the proposer in the Paxos algorithm using a different leader election algorithm that risks producing multiple values, but we know will terminate.
-If this algorithm elects a single node most of the time, then that's great; however, if it elects multiple proposers, then this is also OK because we know that Paxos can work with multiple proposers.
+So now we could elect the proposer in the Paxos algorithm using a different leader election algorithm that risks producing multiple values, but we know will terminate.
+If this algorithm elects a single proposer most of the time, then that's great; however, if it elects multiple proposers, then this is also OK because we know that Paxos can work with multiple proposers.

 So, this leads us nicely into the next topic - Multi-Paxos.